near-horizon/horizon/aggregator/README.md

 #### Requests insertion

-Similar to entities, requests are inserted by initiating a transaction and inserting each entity separately with the addition of creating a array of insertions for all proposals associated with the request.
+Similar to entities, requests are inserted by initiating a transaction and inserting each entity separately with the addition of creating an array of insertions for all proposals associated with the request.

 Here is the [implementation](https://github.com/near-horizon/horizon/blob/fcf1f7125987b5a35945374dd9881e1172cf95e3/aggregator/src/request.rs#L230).